Workplace analytics 201: How to save costs by optimizing your space

 3 ways to use analytics to optimize your space

 By now you know that inefficient space isn’t just bad for your organization’s wallet, it leads to a poor onsite experience for employees.
-In this section, we’ll show you how you can use analytics to create a more efficient space and improve the workplace experience.
+In this section, we’ll cover how to use analytics to maximize your space and improve the workplace experience.

-With workplace analytics, you can see when employees work onsite, filtering by individual, team, department, and even location.
+With a workplace analytics tool measuring occupancy and attendance, you can see when employees work onsite, filtering by individual, team, department, and even across locations.
 Breaking the data down in this way helps your team measure its return-to-office efforts more precisely, and equips you with important insights to share with executives.
-For example, you can use these insights to understand trends in when different teams or departments work onsite.
+For example, you can use these insights to understand when different teams or departments typically work onsite.

 #2: Prepare for fluctuations in foot traffic

-Workplace analytics provides a more precise headcount of employees onsite.
+Workplace analytics can provide a clearer headcount of people onsite, including both employees and visitors.
 You can see data on actual arrivals to the workplace, walk-ins (folks who don’t register in advance), and no-shows.
-This information gives your team a more accurate headcount than employee registrations alone, so you can better prepare space and amenities for employees.
+This information gives your team a more accurate headcount than employee badge access data alone, so you can better prepare space and amenities for everyone onsite.
 You’ll be able to:

-- Ensure you’re staffed appropriately.
+• Ensure you’re staffed appropriately.
 For example, if you know the workplace is busiest during the middle of the week, you can increase your staff on those days.
-This way, you’ll have enough support to make changes to the workplace so it better accommodates employees.
-You might have your team convert large conference rooms into smaller meeting spaces or rearrange desks so folks have more space to do heads-down work.
+You can also plan catering and other amenities to accommodate the higher volume of people in the workplace.

 #3: Create a more flexible workplace

-Analyzing your data, you might find that on quiet days folks tend to book more heads down space—hot desks away from teammates and smaller meeting rooms, for example.
-In contrast, on busier days, employees might book more collaboration spaces—hot desks near teammates and larger meeting rooms.
+Analyzing your data, you might find that on quiet days folks tend to need more heads down space—booking a desk in a designated quiet zone, for example.
+In contrast, on busier days, employees might book more collaborative spaces, such as larger meeting rooms.
 With this in mind, you can change your space up throughout the week to accommodate the fluctuating needs of employees.

 By being responsive to your employees’ needs you can create a space that allows them to be productive, efficient, and happy whenever they’re in the workplace.

 That’s a wrap on this workplace analytics 201 class.
 To recap, inefficient space is costly: it increases cash burn, cuts down on productivity and efficiency, and results in a poor onsite experience.
 When you optimize your space, employees can use it to its fullest potential.
 That’s a win for your team, your employees, and for your organization’s wallet.
-Stay tuned for our final class of the series: How to use workplace analytics to transform your space.
+Take a look at our next class of the series: "Workplace analytics 301: Transform your space with data in 4 phases."

 Read more